 How to secure a small business loan for minorities?

 The Small Business Administration (SBA) program is determined to give an equal opportunity to the minority business owners who have been marginalized by the system.
-In order to qualify for this funding program, 51% of your workforce must consist of people who have been suffering financially due to an unjust social and economic structure.
-Getting into this program gives a chance to those business owners to walk on the same path as the majority.
+In order to qualify for this business funding program, 51% of your workforce must consist of people who have been suffering financially due to an unjust social and economic structure.
+Getting into this program gives a chance to those minority business owners to walk on the same path as the majority.
 This program comprises of two stages: Developmental stage for four years and the Transition stage.
 Getting into this program will improve the chances of approval of an SBA loan.

 SBA Microloan is not for the minority, in particular; $50,000 from the funding program can help you establish the foundation of your small or startup business.
-The Small Business Administration is not directly involved in this funding program; a third party lender runs this program.
+The Small Business Administration is not directly involved in this business funding program; a third party lender runs this program.
 On average, this loan program gives $13,000, and the amount is adequate to cover short-term expenses.

 SBA Community Advantage Program gives funds to business owners who wouldn’t qualify for a traditional loan.
 This program gives a perfect opportunity to get more than $200,000 from SBA 7(a) loans backed up by the government.
 Minority business owners can invest money in their businesses and earn more profit.
 SBA Community Advantage Program is open for small business owners who don’t belong to the majority but are rejected by the traditional lenders.